Speech Therapy Treatments For Tongue Tie

 If so, don’t hesitate to…

-Here at District Speech, we can offer speech therapy evaluations to help understand whether it’s tongue tie or another related condition that’s causing your child’s speech and language concerns.
+Here at District Speech and Language Therapy, we can offer speech therapy evaluations to help understand whether it’s tongue tie or another related condition that’s causing your child’s speech and language concerns.

 From there, your pediatric speech therapist will put together a treatment plan designed to address these issues, with the goal of helping your child to communicate openly and clearly.